 More details + hours here.

 Isla Cocina serves up delicious authentic Mexican food and popular island favorites from Seal Cove.
-They also have a new patio just in time for an NB staycation summer.
+I love to grab some food to go and head to Seal Cove beach for a coastal picnic.

 THE OLD WELL HOUSE CAFE

 Want to know where you can find me at least once a day on any Grand Manan visit?
 The Old Well House Cafe.
 Located in North Head, The Old Well House Cafe is my go-to on the island to grab a coffee, breakfast treat or lunch.
-AND they just became licensed and now serve BBQ and drinks in the evenings.
+They are also licensed and serve BBQ and drinks in the evenings.
 Ah-mazing!

 Everything is baked fresh every morning and their homemade soups are to die for!
 I highly recommend their breakfast egg muffins and their carrot cake is an absolute MUST!
 On top of the delicious food and coffee – the owner is the absolute sweetest!

 Make sure to like their Facebook Page for hours and any updates on menu!

 The Compass Rose is one of the only dining rooms in North Head but you get ocean front dining with fresh, local ingredients and seafood.
 The menu changes daily and it’s a small dining room, so reservations are highly recommended.
 Want a delicious treat?
 Treat yourself to their homemade pies.
 The blueberry à la mode is my favourite on the menu!

 For more details + daily menu click here.